vitiral/cloudtb/README.md

 Tons of useful functions for a whole range of different applications.
 Everything from `isiter` to `throw` and `raises`

 ### re
+Helpful library for working with regular expressions.
+Especially useful for experiementation and repeated searching.
 ```
 text = 'so foo is the opposite of bar but without foo there is no bar?'
 exp = '(foo).*?(bar)'